Qiskit/rustworkx/README.md

 rustup override set nightly
 ```

+(MacOS users shoud instead run `rustup default nightly` to enable
+nightly rust globally.)

-then, you can install retworkx into your python env with:
+Then, you can install retworkx into your python env with:
 ```bash
 pip install .
 ```